If I were not a physicist I would probably be a musician. I often think in music. I live my daydreams in music. I see my life in terms of music.

 E.Y.
 Harburg

 Levitin confirms Harburg’s observation.
 “As a tool for activation of specific thought music is not as good as language.
 As a tool for arousing feelings and emotion music is better than language.”
-This last sentence is the one that best describes why I have devoted myself to the work of Music for the Soul for the last twenty years.
+This last sentence is the one that best describes why I have devoted myself to the work of Music for the Soul for the last twenty-five years.
 The amazing thing is that the good brain science news doesn’t end there.
 I referred to the staying power of a song in the previous section.
 It turns out there is science behind that too!

 The most current research shows that melody and rhythm are powerful memory devices.
 In our context as Music for the Soul that means that singing messages of hope and healing increases the likelihood they will be retained.
 It should not be surprising to learn that songs can be used as a memory device.
 After all, we’ve been teaching kids the ABCs with a song since before forever.
 In fact, I heard a statistic from a study done with school-age children in California that found that children remember 10% of what they’re told, 40% of what they read, and 90% of what they hear in music.